 Go on a Tour with a Ranger

 It is a great way to learn more about the park and how its inhabitants, such as plants and animals, survive what can be a brutal winter.
-If this piques your interest, you’ll want to be quick, as it’s first-come, first-serve, and each walk is limited to 25 people.
+If this piques your interest, you’ll want to be quick, as it’s first-come, first-served, and each walk is limited to 25 people.
 There are usually two walks a day, but this depends on staff availability and weather conditions.

 If you want to bring along your kids, just be advised that this is for eight years and older.
 Also, it is a 1.8-mile route that lasts about two hours.
 It begins at the Jackson Visitor Center in Paradise, where sign-up sheets are available one hour before the walk.

-All you need to bring is suitable boots, a hat, gloves, and adequate sun protection, including sunscreen and sunglasses.
+All you need to bring are suitable boots, a hat, gloves, and adequate sun protection, including sunscreen and sunglasses.
 Snowshoes are provided by the park, and there is an optional $5 donation.
 However, if you want to avoid this cost, you can always bring your own.

 Snowshoe Through the Park